ResourcesTransparency · some links are affiliate links

 FG Funnels

-FG Funnels is an all-in-one marketing tool that covers email marketing, social media management, website building, and funnels — all with templates that actually look good.
-I find it genuinely fun to build with, which isn't something I say about most tools.
-The owners are engaged and responsive, and you can accomplish a lot without bouncing between platforms.
+FG Funnels is an all-in-one for email, funnels, social, and simple sites, with templates that actually look good.
+It's one of the few marketing tools I find genuinely pleasant to build in.
+The owners are engaged and responsive, and you can get a lot done without stitching five platforms together.

 Courses + Checkouts